jeffknerr/jeffknerr.github.io/_posts/2021-04-28-ldap-for-small-department.markdown

 $ sudo certbot certonly --standalone
 ```

+When certbot asks for your *domain name*, what it really wants is
+your *hostname* (i.e., the hostname of your ldap server -- in my
+example case, `ldap.cs.college.edu`).

-Also, if you have a firewall, make sure the firewall allows ports 80/443 to
+Also, if you have a firewall, you may need to allow ports 80/443 to
 your LDAP server for this step (and any renewals).

 ### make letsencrypt files all readable by openldap